-There are 2 power-packed weeks of SITS for the summer of 2018.
-Week one is designed for High School students, and week two is for Junior High students.
+There are 2 power-packed weeks of SITS for the summer of 2019.
+Week one is designed for High School students, and week two is for Junior High and High School students.
 SITS begins Sunday evening and wraps up Friday morning.
 There are main sessions with high energy worship and great speakers, concerts and special events each evening, and some great youth group times built into the fabric of each day.

 Perhaps the best way to get a glimpse of that is to take a look at a typical daily schedule.
 It may change a bit as the planning goes forward, but that is essentially the look of each day.

 One of the phrases we use from time to time is “Where Camp meets Conference.”
 Unique to the Summer in the Son experience are some of the elements of other large conferences (large group worship with “big” sound & production, national talent on the stage, etc) that can blend with elements of the smaller camp environment (intimate group times, dormitory housing, opportunities for afternoon service or recreation).
 We’re a big fan of all those other options, and feel that blending the two make Summer in the Son an experience unlike any other!

 All meals are hosted in the KCU cafeteria located in the Lusby Center, which is the main hub on the KCU campus.
 The entrance to the cafeteria is located to left from the bottom floor lobby.
 Each person will need their lanyard to enter (you get those at registration) and each person must enter from the Lusby lobby for accurate counting.
 The schedule is designed so that all meals can take place indoors in the air conditioning instead of outside under the tent.